 International students are required to have their transcripts evaluated by a National Association of Credential Evaluation Services (NACES) Member.
 See further information below in section 8.

 Official GRE scores.
 Ideally, applicants will have a combined score of in the mid-150s for Verbal and mid-140s for Quantitative.
 We look especially carefully at the verbal score and the writing score (which we'd like to see at or above 4.0).

-Waivers for GRE can be granted (1) where the applicant has significant, related work experience (5+ years), (2) has another graduate degree in a field of social science or arts and sciences or other field or (3) has a cumulative undergraduate GPA of at least 3.5.
+Waivers for GRE can be granted (1) where the applicant has significant, related full time work experience (5+ years), (2) has another graduate degree in a field of social science or arts and sciences or other field or (3) has a cumulative undergraduate GPA of at least 3.5.